pshchelo/irsible/README.rst

 ==================

-The user with configured SSH access is ``tc`` (default user in TinyCore), use this username in your playbooks.
+The user with configured SSH access is ``tc`` (default user in TinyCore), use this username in your Ansible inventory or command line arguments.

 This user already has password-less sudo permissions.

-This image is very stripped down
-(especially minimal variants as described above):

-* lacks any standard package manager like ``apt`` or ``yum``
+As this image is TinyCore-based, it lacks any standard package manager like ``apt`` or ``yum``, use ``tce-*`` commands for package management at run-time.

-* powered by `busybox`
+This image does not has ``bash`` installed, so do not use bash-isms in your shell scripts that are to be run in this image.
-* lacks ``bash`` and many standard GNU tools

-Do not rely on those in your Ansible playbooks when working with this image.
+Also, the minimal variants (as described above) are powered by ``busybox`` and lack many standard GNU tools, do not rely on those in your Ansible playbooks when working with such images.

 On the other hand those can be installed at run-time with
 ::